HBEKS/datasetDSAI/README.md

 # datasetDSAI
-Collection of dataset that can be for practice
+Collection of dataset that can be for practice by Daniel Wuliutomo